artefactual/atom-docs/user-manual/getting-started/getting-started.rst

 * Groups :term:`fields <field>` by collapsible :term:`information areas
   <information area>` - :term:`fields <field>` can be hidden or displayed by
   section.
-* Provides :term:`button block` that contains buttons for saving or canceling changes.
+* Provides :term:`button block` that contains buttons for saving or cancelling changes.
 * Accessible to :term:`contributors <contributor>`, :term:`editors <editor>`,
   and :term:`administrators <administrator>`; not accessible to